joemaydo/robopy/README.md

 # robopy
 RaspberryPi based robotor project.
-Linux and python used.
+Linux and python used. new version